twosixlabs/armory/docs/scenarios.md

 * **Description:**
 In this scenario, the system under evaluation is an object detector trained to identify the classes in the [Microsoft COCO dataset](https://arxiv.org/pdf/1405.0312.pdf).
 * **Dataset:**
-The dataset is the [Dynamic APRICOT (DAPRICOT) dataset 1](https://github.com/twosixlabs/armory/blob/8eb10ac43bf4382d69625d8cef8a3e8cb23d0318/armory/data/adversarial/dapricot_dev.py) and [Dynamic APRICOT (dataset 2](https://github.com/twosixlabs/armory/blob/8eb10ac43bf4382d69625d8cef8a3e8cb23d0318/armory/data/adversarial/dapricot_test.py).
-It is similar to the APRICOT dataset (see below), but instead of pre-generated physical patches taken in the natural environment, the DAPRICOT dataset contains greenscreens and natural lighting metadata that allow digital, adaptive patches to be inserted and rendered into the scene as if they were physically printed.
-This dataset contains 15 scenes, where each scene contains 3 different greenscreen shapes, taken at 3 different distances and using 3 different camera angles, for a total of over 1000 images.
+The dataset is the [Dynamic APRICOT (DAPRICOT) dataset 1](https://github.com/twosixlabs/armory/blob/8eb10ac43bf4382d69625d8cef8a3e8cb23d0318/armory/data/adversarial/dapricot_dev.py) and [dataset 2](https://github.com/twosixlabs/armory/blob/8eb10ac43bf4382d69625d8cef8a3e8cb23d0318/armory/data/adversarial/dapricot_test.py).
+It is similar to the APRICOT dataset (see below), but instead of pre-generated physical patches taken in the natural environment, the DAPRICOT dataset contains greenscreens and natural lighting metadata that allow digital, adaptive patches to be inserted and rendered into the scene similar to if they were physically printed.
+This dataset contains 15 scenes, where each scene contains 3 different greenscreen shapes, taken at 3 different distances, 3 different heights and using 3 different camera angles, for a total of over 1000 images.
 * **Baseline Model:**
 The model uses the pretrained [Faster-RCNN with ResNet-50](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md) model.
 * **Threat Scenario:**